-- 1. During a short-term illness or condition, such as the requirement to take a course of antibiotics - 2.
+- 1. During a short-term illness or condition, such as the requirement to take a course of antibiotics 4 times a day (medication that requires administering 3 times daily is able to be managed at home by main care givers). - 2.
 For treatment of a long-term medical condition which may require regular medicines to keep them well. - 3.
 Medication in particular circumstances, such as children with severe allergies who may need an emergency treatment such as adrenaline injection. - 4.
 Daily medication for a condition such as asthma, where children may have the need for daily inhalers (and, potentially additional assistance during an asthma attack).